device42/device42-docs/docs/infrastructure-management/devices/device-properties-tab.md

     dark: useBaseUrl('/assets/images/device-properties/device-os-dark.png'),
   }}
 />
+<br/><br/>

-The **OS** name, **OS Version**, and **OS Version #** fields are the basic operating system details for the device .
-If EnrichAI is active, these fields may be automatically populated by the autodiscovery client, provided the data are available.
+The **OS** name, **OS Version**, and **OS Version #** fields are the basic operating system details for the device.
+If EnrichAI is active, and the data is available, these fields may be automatically populated by the autodiscovery client.
 The vendor support details, like **End of Life** and **End of Support** fields, may also be populated.
 If EnrichAI is disabled, you can enter the data mentioned manually or by executing scripts.
 Note that the **OS License Key** field can be manually entered.

 The **Count In Licensing** option is checked by default and can be unchecked if it doesn't count towards the OS licensing for that OS.
 Check the **Don't change via API** option if you don't want the property values to be changed with autodiscovery.